-- Stalls at the Halesworth Antiques Street Market from 2014.
+- An stall at the Halesworth Antiques Street Market annually since 2014

-- Weekly laptop and iPad support sessions with all proceeds benefitting the library.
+- Weekly laptop and iPad one-to-one support sessions with all proceeds benefitting the library

-- Secured funding from Holton Parish Council, Blyford and Sotherton Parish Council and Halesworth Town Council.
+- Secured funding from Holton Parish Council, Blyford and Sotherton Parish Council and annually from Halesworth Town Council.

 - Mobile wheeled shelving, enabling the library to host a wider range of events.

-- Small enhancements such as a gazebo, banners and Christmas decorations.
+- Small enhancements such as a gazebo for external events, banners and Christmas decorations

-- Monthly afternoon board games from October to June since 2015.
+- Monthly afternoon board games from September to July (started in 2015)

 During 2017 we organised a successful drive to encourage more people to become Friends.
 We will continue to hold a regular stall to promote our work.

-- How we might provide facilities and activities to help young adults get more out of the library.
+- Providing facilities and activities to help young adults get more out of the library

 - Minutes - 16 April 2019 (PDF)